Using Case Law

 - Format: Organizing and Citing Cases

 The purpose of this guide is to help historians develop productive research strategies for the study of law in colonial South Asia.
-Its main focus is one particular type of legal source: case law.
+My main focus is one particular type of legal source: case law.
 Those interested in pursuing legal history through legislation, colonial law journals, private papers and oral history will also find parts of this guide useful.
 The guide is written for researchers who do not have any prior legal training.
-It is based upon my own personal experience doing research over the 2001-10 period, particularly in London at the British Library, the library of the School of Oriental and African Studies, and the Privy Council Office; in Mumbai at the Bombay High Court; and at various university law libraries in the US and UK.
+It is based upon my own personal experience doing research over the 2001-16 period, particularly in London at the British Library, the library of the School of Oriental and African Studies, and the Privy Council Office; in Mumbai at the Bombay High Court; in Delhi at the National Archives of India; and at various university law libraries in the US and UK.

 Most studies of law in colonial South Asia focus heavily on legislation.
 Where historians discuss litigation or case law, they often address only the cases that surface in government archives.
 These records represent only a tiny fraction of all the cases heard.
 With some exceptions, government archives generally only contain records of lawsuits that had special relevance to the state—whether because the government was a party to a suit, because it was approached with reference to the case, or because a case had important political ramifications.
 (See, for example, series L/L of the India Office Records at the British Library or the Maharashtra State Archives’ Legal Dept Records-Suits, series B-1.)
 A wealth of primary sources relating to case law exists in the law libraries of universities, law firms and courts, as well as in the records rooms of current-day courts themselves.
 These cases are absent from the records of the British Library, National Archives of India, or other state archives across South Asia and Britain.
 The aim of this guide is to offer an overview of the structure of this rich but underused body of sources.

 Case law was particularly important in colonial India because British Indian courts operated on the common-law model, adopting the precedent system.
 In other legal systems, like those based on Roman or Islamic law, case law has comparatively less authority.
-In theory, common-law systems prioritize consistency between cases—treating like cases alike—over “getting it right” in a particular case, where getting it right means being inconsistent with earlier similar cases.
+In theory, common-law systems prioritize consistency between cases—treating like cases alike—over “getting it right” in a particular case, if getting it right means breaking with earlier similar case outcomes.
 Arguably, common-law systems value fairness in the system over substantive (and inconsistent) justice in the single case.
 The Latin phrase stare decisis (“to stand by decisions”) expresses the common law’s precedent principle.
 Not all cases create precedents.
 Only those that contain some new point of law constitute a precedent.

 Precedents may only be created by courts high enough in the institutional hierarchy to constitute courts of record.
 For an excellent guide to the courts of British India, see Herbert Cowell’s The History and Constitution of the Courts and Legislative Authorities in India (Calcutta: Thacker, Spink and Co., 1872).
 Inferior courts presided over by an adjudicator without formal legal or civil service training (e.g. some Justices of the Peace) were usually not courts of record.
 Hierarchical and chronological elements helped determine the precedential value of a case.
 Among courts of record, cases from higher courts had greater authority than those from lower courts.
 Those from the same jurisdiction as the court deciding a case had greater authority than cases from a neighboring jurisdiction.
 Cases that were more recently decided had greater authority than older cases.
 As the apex court for the British Empire, the Judicial Committee of the Privy Council was not bound by its own earlier decisions, or by any other court’s decisions.
 This rule gave the final court of appeal the power to counteract the more negative tendencies of the precedent system.
 It gave these courts the freedom to correct a line of precedent that was perceived to be snowballing down the wrong slope.

 These are the technical rules of the precedent system, both today and in colonial India.
 In practice, colonial law was much more an interpretive enterprise than a technical or “scientific” one.
 Judges used many tricks, including distinguishing a case: they argued that the facts of the precedent were different from the case at hand in important ways, and thus that they were not obliged to follow the earlier case.
 Furthermore, judges sometimes made comments that were incidental or peripheral to the central issue in a case.
 These comments did not determine the final outcome of the case.
 Even if the case itself constituted a precedent, these comments were said not to have precedential value.
 They were obiter dicta (Lat. things said in passing).
 That said, it is possible to overstate the rigidity of the obiter dicta rule.
 Lawyers and judges in colonial India continually disagreed about what part of a judgment was obiter dictum.
-And many obiter dicta were subtly picked up and taken to be authoritative in subsequent cases (see note 2 in my “Judging Conversion” article, under “My Publications”).
+And many obiter dicta were subtly picked up and taken to be authoritative in subsequent cases.

 The most obvious starting point for research should be the end point in the public life of a case: the law reports.
 Law reports are legal periodicals that were published every month or quarter for a given jurisdiction.
 The Indian Law Reports Bombay series and the All India Reports Madras series are examples of law reports, as are Moore’s Indian Appeals and the Calcutta Weekly Notes.
 Occasionally, a law journal included not only articles, but also law reports.
 The Criminal Law Journal of India and the Madras Law Journal followed this model.
 It is crucial to realize that these legal periodicals contain only a selection of cases decided by the courts.
 After delivering a judgment, a judge filled out a form indicating whether the case should be published in the law reports, or “reported.”
 Most cases were not reported, which means that most cases did not appear in the law reports.
 Only cases considered legally important were recommended for publication in the law reports.
 Cases that were socially, culturally or politically important, but uninteresting on points of law, were not included in the law reports.